JoaoGuimaraes22/2020-Todo/Backend/Initial Learning/Learn a language/Functional Language/C#/Learn the language/README.md

 ## What you will learn is

-- Documentation:
 - Object Oriented Programming Concepts;

 ## What's CSharp